 If your child has a dental issue outside of a scheduled appointment, our dentists have time set aside to adhere to any dental emergencies that emerge.
 A common dental emergency is a permanent tooth being knocked out.
 If your child loses a permanent tooth, don't panic.
 If you can find the tooth, rinse it with salt water, and try to place it back in the socket.
 If you can't do this, stick it in a cup of salt water or milk to preserve it while you head to the dentist.
 The dentist should be able to secure it back into place if it's not too damaged.
 If it is too damaged, the dentist will recommend some restorative options.

-Contact our staff for emergency dental services, insurance-billing information, or to learn more about Tanty Family Dental, the best comprehensive dental services in Waukesha, New Berlin, Pewaukee, Brookfield, Wales, and throughout Waukesha County
+Contact our staff for emergency dental services, insurance-billing information, or to learn more about Tanty Family Dental, the best comprehensive dental services in Waukesha, Pewaukee, Big Bend, Genesee, Saylesville, Vernon and the surrounding areas near Waukesha County.

 Pediatric Dentistry FAQs